-Situational awareness is critical to decision making.
-A majority of decision making is often related to the response to detection of a breach effort or to the event itself.
+Situational awareness is critical to decision-making.
+A majority of decision-making is often related to the response to the detection of a breach effort or to the event itself.
 A principle of the Doctrine of Maneuver Warfare is Delegated Decision Making.
-In the context of response, delegated decision making has value in that it provides the authority for an individual close to the incident point to make decisions on an action with the understanding the action meets the intent of the security leader.
+In the context of response, delegated decision-making has value in that it provides the authority for an individual close to the incident point to make decisions on an action with the understanding the action meets the intent of the security leader.

 This series of articles has only touched on the effort necessary to create a Mature Cyber Model as a component of the organization’s culture.
 Building such a model requires an investment in time and resources in what is so often seen as their most valuable asset.
 However, far too many organizations have not been willing to make the level of investment necessary to mature the cyber model within the organization’s culture.

-So, a question I would suggest leadership ask of themselves is:
+So, a question I would suggest leaders ask of themselves is:

 “What value do I place on the critical assets that provide this organization with a competitive advantage?”

 Once a value has been determined, a follow-on statement and question might be:

 “If 69% of breaches are the result of human error that jeopardizes that asset, why is it so difficult to justify investment in mitigating that risk as much as possible?”

 To quote Hazel Chappell, “COVID-19 is driving need, the need is driving innovation and innovation is driving change.”